WEC-Sim/WEC-Sim/docs/user/advanced_features.rst

 Applications repository.

 First, it is important to understand the concept of complex conjugate control.
-The concept of complex conjugate control as applied to wave energy conversion can be used to understand optimal control.
+Complex conjugate control, as applied to wave energy conversion, can be used to understand optimal control.
 For a complex conjugate controller, the impedance of the controller is designed to match the admittance of the device which is equal to the complex conjugate of the impedance.
-Hence, it is also known as impedance matching and is common practice within electrical engineering.
+Hence, it is also known as impedance matching and is a common practice within electrical engineering.
 Complex conjugate control is not a completely realizable control method due to its acausality. which means it requires exact knowledge of future wave conditions.
 Still, complex conjugate control presents a reference